What are genes and what is gene therapy?

 Who might be useful for gene therapy and are there any risks?

 As with all treatments, there are some risks.
-It is thought that there may be side effects within the central nervous system that relate to long-term exposure to therapeutic genes at high levels or there may be an immune response to the treatment.
-However, this is still under research.
+It is thought that there may be side effects within the central nervous system that relate to long-term, high levels of exposure to therapeutic genes, or there may be an immune response to the treatment.
+Current research efforts are directed at implementing further measures to reduce the probability of these risks, even if they are unlikely.

 When will gene therapy be available as a treatment?

-- It is possible to regulate the amount of therapeutic material that is present at any time so that the best results can be achieved.
+- the possibility of regulating the amount of therapeutic material that is present at any time so that the best results can be achieved

-- Viruses introduced are safe and do not induce an immune reaction.
+- ensuring that the viruses introduced are safe and do not induce an immune reaction

-- The treatment itself does not induce unexpected detrimental effects due to the ability of inserted therapeutic genes to alter things that were not intended to be changed.
+- ensuring that the treatment itself does not induce unexpected detrimental effects due to the ability of inserted therapeutic genes to alter things that were not intended to be changed.